List of Friends and Joey characters: Chandler Bing

 Chandler Muriel Bing (Matthew Perry) is an executive in statistical analysis and data reconfiguration for a large multi-national corporation.
 He later quits his job and becomes a junior copywriter at an advertising agency.

-Chandler is known for his sarcastic sense of humor.
-He often teases his best friend Joey for the latter's stupidity.
+Chandler is known for his sarcastic sense of humor, and is often the wittiest member of the group.
+He often teases his best friend Joey for the latter's stupidity, and has been Ross's best friend since their freshman year in college.
 Chandler is often depicted as being somewhat of a hapless individual, suffering a lot of bad luck while struggling through life and occasionally struggling with an on-and-off smoking addiction.
 However, he eventually falls in deep mutual love with Monica and proposes to her at the close of season six, with the two of them marrying at the close of season seven.
 At the end of series, he and Monica adopt twins, whom they name Jack and Erica.

 Like Aniston and LeBlanc, Perry had already appeared in several unsuccessful sitcom pilots before being cast.
-He had also starred in the TV series Second Chance and Sydney.
+He had also starred in the television series Second Chance and Sydney.